 Precious few examples of what the externalities might be that involve ideas.
-Landes and Posner express concern about Mickey Mouse because "If because copyright had expired anyone were free to incorporate the Mickey Mouse character in a book, movie, song, etc., the value of the character might plummet."
+Landes and Posner express concern about Mickey Mouse: "If because copyright had expired anyone were free to incorporate the Mickey Mouse character in a book, movie, song, etc., the value of the character might plummet."
 The value for whom?
 It cannot be the social value of the Mickey Mouse character that plummets - this increases when more people have access.
-Rather it is the market price of copies of the Mickey Mouse character that plummets.
-As Landes and Posner admit, "If this came about only...as the ordinary consequence of an increase in output, aggregate value would actually increase."
-They then assert "however, the public might rapidly tire of Mickey Mouse."
+Rather it is the market price of copies of the Mickey Mouse character that plummets: normally, this is the socially good effect of an increase in output.
+Next they assert "the public [would] rapidly tire of Mickey Mouse..."
 But this is in fact the ordinary consequence of an increase in output.
 If I eat a large meal, I am less hungry - the value to me of a meal is diminished, and restaurants will find I am not willing to pay them much money.
 No externality is involved: as more of a good is consumed, the more tired people become of it.
 For there to be an externality, it would have to be the case that my consumption of copies of Mickey Mouse from the public domain made you more tired of it - an improbability, to say the least.